 Since the opening of Blue Smoke in 2002, New York City has made tremendous strides toward shedding its historical reputation as a barbecue backwater — more than 30 brick-and-mortar restaurants (and counting) are currently dishing up one style of barbecue or another across the five boroughs.
-We’re talking about authentic barbecue, mind you, the kind… Read more »
+We’re talking about authentic barbecue, mind you, the kind that’s slow-cooked over real smoldering wood.
+Not grilled or baked in some conventional gas oven, with possibly a dash of the pitmaster poseur’s notorious cheat: liquid smoke.
+But, only recently has the quality of New York ‘cue risen to such a level that it merits even a mention in the national conversation.
+Read my full article at Food Republic or Medium.

 In the lead-up to Thursday’s big game, Food Republic spoke with NHL forward (and doughnut mogul) Jeff Halpern and restaurateur (and die-hard Habs fan) Joel Tietolman to get a better sense of how both food scenes match-up, regardless of the outcome on the ice.
 Read the full article here.